 This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+Always remain faithful to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and emotion.

 Click here for visual aids and story-telling methods.

-Click here to download these illustrations and slideshow.
-Be selective.
-Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
-Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.
+Each teacher is unique, so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
+Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 - Who was the mother of Jesus?
 Mary